 Students, who are in F-1 status, may not work off-campus without employment authorization.
 After being in F-1 status and being full-time for 9 consecutive months, a student may consider applying for off-campus work.
 Work opportunities are, however, very limited as the United States tries to protect its job market.

-The student should call the International Student Advisor's Office to schedule an appointment to meet with the international student advisor to discuss the lost I-20 and to request a new one.
-Generally, students will be encouraged to look carefully for the missing I-20.
-If the I-20 was stolen, the student will be encouraged to file a police report.
-A replacement I-20 may then be issued to the student.
+The student should call the International Student Advisor's Office to schedule an appointment to meet with the international student advisor to discuss the lost Form I-20 and to request a new one.
+Generally, students will be encouraged to look carefully for the missing Form I-20.
+If the Form I-20 was stolen, the student will be encouraged to file a police report.
+A replacement Form I-20 may then be issued to the student.

 You need to request a new form from the CISP office.
 Processing time will take approximately 2-3 days.